cbcrc/generator-koco/README.md

-# Konockout Component - Koco - Generator
+# Knockout Component - Koco - Generator

 A knockout component based project structure and conventions.
 It should be used when wanting to quickly scaffold a project structure and start right away with basic modules to create a single page application.